openPCI/OpenCoding/README.md

 Invite coders, train them.
 Manage their work.

-Don't hessitate to reach out to jebu@edu.au.dk for help.
+Don't hessitate to reach out to jebu@edu.au.dk for help or introduction to the system.